Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/train-the-assistant/use-patterns-for-intents-and-entities.md

    </td>
    <td>Used to define a group of words/concepts and the match should be against exactly one of the group declared in [ ]._ Be aware that when a match is found the rest of the group is ignored, so order the words accordingly._

-**Note:** The brackets should not be clubbed with the word, i.e. maintain a space between the parenthesis and the adjacent word.
+<b>Note</b>: The brackets should not be clubbed with the word, i.e. maintain a space between the parenthesis and the adjacent word.

    </td>
    <td>